IGME-202-2221/project-2-tangj07/README.md

    - _eg, When this agent gets within range of Agent2_
    - _eg, When this agent has reached target of State2_ This is their base state; the first state they will begin in.
+   When they are out of a wolf's detection, they will go back to the following state.

 ### _State 2 Name_
 Running State